 We were really lucky to have the original blueprints (above) from 1902 to work from and we tried to put the kitchen back to where it had been originally.
 This meant taking out a bedroom and bathroom to make space.
 The pictures below are a before and after of that renovation.

-AFTER: We did almost nothing to the space, but take out the range and put in a dishwasher in its place.
+AFTER: We did almost nothing to the space, but take out the range and put in a dishwasher in its place, so now I have two dishwashers and fill them both daily (job hazard, lots of dishes!).
 This is now clean up and storage.
-The glass front fridge stayed, but honestly it is a silly design (no storage on the door, who came up with that?) and is used for holding dough and beverages.
+The Sub-Zero glass front fridge stayed, at first I thought it was a silly design (no storage on the door, who came up with that?), but then I realized it holds a baking sheet and is super convenient, plus it holds lots of dough, prepped food and beverages.

 BEFORE: This is the wall across from the original kitchen.

 AFTER: Once we took down the wall between the bedroom and kitchen, the whole flow of the space changed and there was sun light.
-I bought the butcherblock in Vermont (my home state) and drove it back to MN in my groaning minivan.
+I bought the 200 pound butcher block in Vermont (my home state) and drove it back to MN in a groaning minivan.

 AFTER: Here’s a slightly different angle of that new space (which was a bathroom).
-This gave us a spot for another (more useful) refrigerator and a spot for all my cake stands and plenty of drawers for my decorating equipment.
+This gave us a spot for another refrigerator (where I keep veggies, condiments, eggs, and more condiments), there’s a spot for all my cake stands and plenty of drawers for my decorating equipment.

 BEFORE: This was the bedroom that was right next to the kitchen.

 AFTER: that same corner became the central cooking and prepping area.
-You can also see my baking cart garage under the butcherblock island.
+You can also see my rolling Baking Rack garage under the butcher block island (there is a better picture of it at further down in the post).
 The floors are black stone, which I would have heated if I had it all to do again and budget was no concern (but, budget is always a concern).
-The cold stones are also hard on your body when you are standing for 10 to 12 hours a day, so I got the cushioned floor mats.
-I now have them in all the spots I spend most of my time and I can’t recommend them highly enough!!!
+The cold stones are also hard on your body when you are standing for 10 to 12 hours a day, so I got cushioned floor mats.
+I now have them in all the spots I spend most of my time and I can’t recommend them highly enough!

 AFTER the AFTER: we replace the Wolf with a Bluestar Range.
 I LOVE THIS RANGE!